A Seychelles International Trust is a useful vehicle for asset protection and efficient tax planning.

 A Trust is a private legal agreement (Trust Deed) between the individual who places his/her assets in the Trust (Settlor) and the individual or corporation entrusted with the protection, management, and ultimate distribution of the assets (Trustee) for the persons entitled to benefit from the capital assets and/or income held under the agreement (Beneficiaries).

-Seychelles International Trusts are set up under the International Trusts Act, 1994.
+Trusts in Seychelles are set up under the Trusts Act, 2021.
 Under Seychelles trust law, an international trust may be created in writing, by will or by oral declaration

 The main benefits of a Seychelles Trust fall into one or more of the following categories: